gramat-lang/specs/README.md

 ## Features

+### Template

-**Template**: A template takes one or more parameters to produce an expression.
+A template takes one or more parameters to produce an expression.
 This is specially util to avoid repeat patterns across the grammar.